Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Introduction

 The compilation of quantum circuits is as crucial to quantum computing as the compilation of human-readable code into executable machine language is to traditional computing.
 By compilation, we are able to focus on the fundamental operations in both quantum and traditional computing thanks to the abstraction of the underlying complexity.

 Quantum circuit compilation (QCC) entails translating a target quantum algorithm into an executable quantum circuit compatible with real quantum computing hardware.
 This intricate process must account for the target hardware constraints, including the available gate alphabet, qubit connection graph, and depth restrictions.
-Additionally, a strategic approach may consider individual error rates of single and two-qubit operations, single-qubit decoherence rates, and readout errors during the rewriting process to minimize the probability of error-prone execution.
-In the context of noisy intermediate-scale quantum (NISQ) computing, these optimizations are not mere conveniences but pivotal elements\cite{preskillQuantumComputingNISQ2018}.
+Additionally, a strategic approach may consider individual error rates of single and two-qubit operations, single-qubit decoherence rates, and readout errors during the rewriting process to minimize the probability of errors during execution.
+In the context of noisy intermediate-scale quantum (NISQ) computing, these optimizations are not mere conveniences, but pivotal elements~\cite{preskillQuantumComputingNISQ2018}.
 The considerations in the QCC process thus underscore its critical importance in the era of NISQ computing.

-One QCC technique relies on the variational quantum computing paradigm, i.e. the optimization of parameters of a circuit towards an objective function.
-The evaluation of the cost function for this optimization, is carried out directly on the quantum computer~\cite{khatriQuantumassistedQuantumCompiling2019} unlike other cost functions which are evaluated classically and thus scale exponentially with the number of qubits.
+One approach to QCC is based on the variational quantum computing paradigm, which focuses on optimizing the parameters of a circuit to minimize a cost function.
+Several cost functions have been developed for this purpose, starting with the work of Khatri et al.~\cite{khatriQuantumassistedQuantumCompiling2019}, where the similarity between the target unitary and the ansatz was evaluated directly on the quantum computer.
+This method allows for bypassing the need for exponentially many resources that arise from the increasing complexity of the Hilbert space of quantum states.
 Recent findings indicate that current methods of variational quantum circuit compilation (VQCC) do not fully exploit the potential of the data that is made available to them, because their data requirements grow exponentially with the size of the target system \cite{cincioLearningQuantumAlgorithm2018,cincioMachineLearningNoiseResilient2021}.
-Although, based on the findings of \citet{caroGeneralizationQuantumMachine2022}, a polynomial amount of training data should be sufficient to approximately compile a target circuit.
+However, based on the findings of Caro et al.~\cite{caroGeneralizationQuantumMachine2022}, a polynomial amount of training data should be sufficient to approximately compile a target circuit, when a loss function based on the expectation value of an observable is used.
 This encourages us to look for improved methods of VQCC.